-URC stands for Unsolicited Result Code and is a report message issued by the PLS8-X without being requested by the TE, i.e. a URC is issued automatically when a certain event occurs.
+URC stands for Unsolicited Result Code and is a report message issued by the PLS8-US-R4 without being requested by the TE, i.e. a URC is issued automatically when a certain event occurs.
 Hence, a URC is not issued as part of the response related to an executed AT command.

 Typical events leading to URCs are incoming calls ("RING"), waiting calls, received short messages, changes in temperature, network registration etc. For most of these messages, the UE needs to be configured whether or not to send a URC.
 Descriptions of these URCs are provided with the associated AT command.
 Only the URCs related to automatic undervoltage and overvoltage shutdown are not user definable.
 These URCs are described in Section 1.8.1, Common URCs.
-A summary of all URCs can be found in Section 20.6, Summary of Unsolicited Result Codes (URC).
+A summary of all URCs can be found in Section 21.6, Summary of Unsolicited Result Codes (URC).

-As specified in Section 1.4, AT Command Interpreter the Modem interface is dedicated for data transmission (HSDPA, GPRS), whereas the Application interface is designed primarily for control functions.
-This implies that all URCs are issued on the Application interface, no matter which of the AT interfaces was used to send the AT command for activating their presentation.
-URCs related to data calls (RING, NO CARRIER) are additionally issued on the Modem interface to ensure compatibility with existing modem applications.
-The "SYSSTART" URC and the "SYSSTART AIRPLANE MODE" URC will also be output both on the Application and Modem interface.
+As specified in Section 1.4, AT Command Interpreter the Modem instance is dedicated for data transmission, whereas the Application instance is designed primarily for control functions.
+This implies that all URCs are issued on the Application instance, no matter which of the AT instances was used to send the AT command for activating their presentation.
+URCs related to data calls (RING, NO CARRIER) are additionally issued on the Modem instance to ensure compatibility with existing modem applications.
+The "^SYSSTART" URC and the "^SYSSTART AIRPLANE MODE" URC will also be output both on the Application and Modem instance.

-Enabled by default when the UE is powered up, the above URC management scheme is the recommended approach for a typical PLS8-X application.
-However, as an alternative to this approach, ATSCFG, "URC/Dstlfc", <urcDestlfc> provides the option to determine the interface used for URC output.
+Enabled by default when the UE is powered up, the above URC management scheme is the recommended approach for a typical PLS8-US-R4 application.
+However, as an alternative to this approach, AT^SCFG, "URC/Dstlfc", <urcDestIfc> provides the option to determine the instance used for URC output.

-Important: If the interface used for URC output is reserved by an active data connection or a long running AT command, URCs are buffered internally and will be issued after the interface becomes idle again.
-A pending URC will be signaled on the URC output interface via RING line.
-For detailed information regarding configuration of URC signaling refer to AT^SCFG, "URC/Ringline", <urc configuration.
+Important: If the instance used for URC output is reserved by an active data connection or a long running AT command, URCs are buffered internally and will be issued after the instance becomes idle again.
+A pending URC will be signaled on the URC output instance via RING line.
+For detailed information regarding configuration of URC signaling refer to AT^SCFG, "URC/Ringline", <urr clinglineCfg>.